microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraUserThumbnailPhoto.md

 PS C:\WINDOWS\system32> Set-EntraUserThumbnailPhoto -ObjectId ba6752c4-6a2e-4be5-a23d-67d8d5980796 -FilePath D:\UserThumbnailPhoto.jpg
 ```

-This example sets the thumbnail photo of the user specified with the bjectId parameter to the image specified with the FilePath parameter.
+This example sets the thumbnail photo of the user specified with the objectId parameter to the image specified with the FilePath parameter.

 ## PARAMETERS